TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Article and photos by Ema Barnes

-In Chefchaouen, Morocco, storekeepers are used to tourists who only speak English.
+In Chefchaouen, Morocco, storekeepers are used to only English-speaking tourists.
 Knowing simple phrases in Arabic went a long way.

-I always knew that I was going to study abroad for two semesters in college, but deciding the location was the real challenge.
-I’d studied Spanish for three years in high school, but wasn't very inspired by programs in Spanish speaking countries.
-As a double major and triple minor, I was more interested in attending a foreign university where I could live alongside my peers in dorms than in living with a host family.
+I always knew I would study abroad for two semesters in college, but deciding the location was the real challenge.
+I’d studied Spanish for three years in high school but wasn't very inspired by programs in Spanish-speaking countries.
+As a double major and triple minor, I was more interested in attending a foreign university where I could live alongside my dorm peers than living with a host family.

-Once I began searching, I was surprised at the abundance of English speaking universities across the world.
+Once I began searching, I was surprised at the abundance of English-speaking universities worldwide.
 While your school might not necessarily have a direct exchange program, I recommend asking about non-affiliated schools — transferring their credits might be as easy as transferring credits from another American institution.
 I knew I didn’t want to go to Europe because I wanted to experience a non-Western culture, something really out of my comfort zone.
-Ultimately, I directly enrolled in the American University in Dubai on a Clinton scholarship that provided for tuition and housing, and to Al-Akhawayn University in Ifrane, Morocco, through Amideast.
+Ultimately, I directly enrolled at the American University in Dubai on a Clinton scholarship that provided for tuition and housing and at Al-Akhawayn University in Ifrane, Morocco, through the Amideast.

 Here is my advice when selecting a study abroad program.